Dental Medicine Program Admission

 Midwestern University College of Dental Medicine-Illinois uses a rolling admissions process.
 Applications are reviewed and decisions to interview individual candidates are made at regular intervals during the admissions cycle.
 Interviews are conducted and the selection process of each candidate for College admission is made until the class is filled.
 Applicants are notified of their selection status as soon as possible after their interview date, but not prior to December 1 of the year preceding matriculation which is the earliest date the U.S. and Canadian dental schools have agreed to extend a position in the class.

-To be eligible for enrollment, an applicant must earn a bachelor's degree from a regionally accredited college or university.
-The College has a preferred minimum BCP science and cumulative GPA over 3.00 (although 3.20 will generally be competitively necessary) on a 4.00 scale.
-A bachelor's degree must be completed before starting the program.
+To be eligible for enrollment, an applicant should have earned a bachelor's degree from a regionally accredited college or university.
+The College has a preferred minimum BCP science and cumulative GPA over 3.00 on a 4.00 scale.

 |Biology with lab